linagora/openpaas-esn/docker/doc/dev.md

 node ./bin/cli.js db --host <YOUR_DOCKER_IP> --port <PORT> --database <DBNAME>
 ```

-- YOUR_DOCKER_IP is the IP where MongoDB launched by docker-compose above can be reached (default to localhost, check the note above)
+- YOUR_DOCKER_IP is the IP where MongoDB launched by docker-compose above can be reached (check the note above)
 - PORT is the MongoDB port (default to 27017 which is the one defined by docker-compose above)
 - DBNAME is the database name to use (default to esn which is the one defined by docker-compose above)